Dan Karpenchuk

 Karpenchuk’s long career in public broadcasting began in Saskatoon, Saskatchewan.
 He currently works in the Toronto region.

-Dan's reports for WBFO have included stories about Toronto's hot housing market, the energy industry and the failure of retail giant Target's foray into the Canadian market.
+Dan's reports for BTPM NPR have included stories about Toronto's hot housing market, the energy industry and the failure of retail giant Target's foray into the Canadian market.
 He provides listeners with insights on Great Lakes issues, the arts, health trends and other topics that are important to our audience.
 His reports help listeners to better understand how residents on both sides of the border are impacted by issues and events.

 -